2022 East Ayrshire Council election

 Elections to East Ayrshire Council took place on 5 May 2022 on the same day as the 31 other Scottish local government elections.
+As with other Scottish council elections, it was held using single transferable vote (STV) – a form of proportional representation – in which multiple candidates are elected in each ward and voters rank candidates in order of preference.

 For the third consecutive election, the Scottish National Party (SNP) were returned as the largest party with 14 seats but remained shy of an overall majority.
 Labour gained back some of the ground they had lost at the previous election and were again returned as the second-largest party with 10 seats.
 The Conservatives lost one-third of their seats to return four councillors while The Rubbish Party retained their only seat.
 Three independent candidates were also elected.

 The minority SNP administration retained control of the council with incumbent council leader Cllr Douglas Reid re-elected to the post unopposed.
 Former SNP Provost Jim Todd and Depute Provost Claire Leitch were also reinstated less than a year after being voted out of the roles.

 Background

 Previous election

 At the previous election in 2017, the Scottish National Party (SNP) again won the most seats and governed with a minority administration.
 Overall, the SNP lost one seat to hold 14.
 Labour lost five seats but were still the second largest party with nine councillors and the Conservatives made a net gain of four to hold six seats.
 Two independents were elected – up one – and The Rubbish Party - standing in its first election - had their first councillor elected.